volojs/volo/commands/add/doc.md

   adding a non-AMD/non-CommonJS module to an AMD project.
 * -nostamp: Does not stamp the package.json in the directory that runs this command with the added dependency information.
+* -skipexists: If a dependency by that name already exists, just skip it without informing it already exists.

 **archive** is in one of the following formats: